Shadow21AR/Yag-CC/BlackJack-cc/README.md

 # Yag-CC
 Yagpdb BLACKJACK CC

-Add all of these ccs (main.go, reaction.go, other.go) to your server.
+Add all of these Custom Commands (main.go, reaction.go, other.go) to your server.

 # Commands
 - -bj or -blackjack : to to play the game without any bets.